 Sophie studied with Beryl Kimber in her hometown of Adelaide then with Alice Waten in Sydney and participated in numerous masterclasses with incredible musicians such as Sir Yehudi Menuhin, Norbert Brainin (Amadeus Quartet) and Walter Levin (LaSalle Quartet.)

-She now teaches at the Australian National Academy of Music (ANAM) having previously taught at the Elder Conservatorium in Adelaide and the Australian Institute of Music in Sydney.
+In 2023, Sophie was appointed as the Artistic Director for Melbourne Chamber Orchestra.
+She also teaches at the Australian National Academy of Music (ANAM) having previously taught at the Elder Conservatorium in Adelaide and the Australian Institute of Music in Sydney.
 She has also given masterclasses in the UK, France, Singapore and Australia.

 Although Sophie loves music she can always be tempted to exchange her violin for a pack of cards in one hand and a glass of wine in the other.